huggingface/evaluate/metrics/rl_reliability/README.md

 ---
 title: RL Reliability
-datasets:
--
-tags:
-- evaluate
-- metric
+emoji: 🤗
+colorFrom: blue
+colorTo: red
 sdk: gradio
 sdk_version: 3.0.2
 app_file: app.py
 pinned: false
+tags:
+- evaluate
+- metric
+description: >-
+  Computes the RL reliability metrics from a set of experiments.
+There is an `"online"` and `"offline"` configuration for evaluation.
 ---

 # Metric Card for RL Reliability